timjtchang/Traffic_shape/README.md

 3. Implementation:

-	Using 5 threads to process concurrently
+	Using 5 threads to process concurrently<br/>
-	pthread receives incoming packets and pushes them into a queue tthread receives incoming tokens and pushes them into another queue s1thread and s2thread hold the packets that satisfy the processing requirements and process them cthread holds the errors that occur during the process.
+	pthread receives incoming packets and pushes them into a queue<br/>
+	tthread receives incoming tokens and pushes them into another queue<br/>
+	s1thread and s2thread hold the packets that satisfy the processing requirements and process them<br/>
+	cthread holds the errors that occur during the process.<br/>

 4. Result: